Only Won

 Baldwin Chiu (born May 17, 1974), known professionally as Only Won, is an American rapper, actor, producer and stunt performer.
 As a hip hop artist, he writes/performs rap, beatboxing, and singing.
 He is also a member of the Screen Actors Guild involved in acting and choreographing stunt work.
 Only Won started rapping professionally in 1991 after being influenced by hip hop pioneers Run DMC, Will Smith, dcTalk, and T-Bone.
 Because he started rapping in both English and Cantonese, some consider him to be the first Chinese American bilingual rapper.
-"This Chinese American rapper has a refreshing and unique sound with a message born out of experience, having been in the game since '91."
 At one point, he was labeled the "Christian" version of "Jin the MC".

 Career

-Among these things, Only Won is also a professionally licensed mechanical engineer with a PE License deeming him the "Lyrical Engineer".
+Only Won is a professionally licensed mechanical engineer with a PE License, earning him the "Lyrical Engineer" nickname.
 The title track of his LP (The Lyrical Engineer), provides an exposition of the life and livelihood of a professional engineer.
-It demonstrates Only Won's technological acumen as well as his lyrical wit and dexterity.

-Only Won is also a favored guest speaker at conventions, schools, and youth events challenging and encouraging the next generation to pursue their dreams and passions while maintaining an education and focus on God.
+Only Won is also a guest speaker at conventions, schools, and youth events challenging and encouraging the next generation to pursue their dreams and passions while maintaining an education and focus on God.

 Signed in 2009 under Los Angeles record label, LOG Records.
 Only Won has appeared as both a host and musical guest on JCTV and has been featured on collaboration albums.
 Only Won's release, "The Lyrical Engineer" is produced by Grammy nominated group Dynamic Twins, Billboard winner Maximillian and Larissa Lam.
 The music video was directed and edited by Emmy Award-winning director, Marlon Jones.
 Only Won and Larissa Lam launched a viral music video title "Cantonese Boy" which was a parody of the Grammy winning song American Boy by Kanye West and Estelle.
 After being seen performing "Cantonese Boy" in Chinatown, Only Won was asked to perform at the 2010 Green Globe Film Awards as they honored Asians in film and entertainment.

 As an actor and member of SAG, he appears in many feature films such as The Matrix Reloaded and The Matrix Revolutions, xXx2: State of the Union, Twisted, and Pursuit of Happyness.
 He has also provided music for the soundtrack of Dead Man Down and the animated film, "The Monkey Prince".